erlang-unicode/ux/README.md

 [![Build Status](http://travis-ci.org/freeakk/ux.png?branch=master)](http://travis-ci.org/freeakk/ux)

-Use last tag of this library for hacking, because I'm reading UTS35 and writing large ammount of bad code now on the master branch.
+__Use the last tag of this library for hacking, because I'm reading UTS35 and writing large ammount of bad code now on the master branch.__

 This library realized only these documents:
 ------------------------------------------